mahesararslan/SmartPay/README.md

     ```bash
    npm install
     ```
-    -Copy the .env.example files to .env in each relevant directory.
+    -**Copy the .env.example files to .env in each relevant directory.**
-    -Replace the placeholder values in the .env files with your own.
+    -**Replace the placeholder values in the .env files with your own.**

     Run this command in Root folder
     ```bash